top of page

 XR / IMMERSIVE

-• VR is the most developed and accessible of the XR trifecta.
-Headsets are suitably advanced and 360 cameras and platforms like Unreal Engine allow you to learn the creative underpinnings of VR storytelling with minimal barriers to entry.
+• Accessibility and maturity: VR is the most established of the XR trio.
+Headsets are sophisticated, and creative engines like Unreal offer approachable ways to learn the fundamentals of VR storytelling.

 DEFINITIONS: